When you’re at the gym eyeing the various cardio equipment, it can be difficult to choose which machine you should go with.

 If you don’t hold onto the handrails, you can also get an excellent core workout and upper body workout akin to running.
 However, if you grip the handrails the whole time, you’ll negate the use of your upper body.

-Walking and running work all the muscles in the lower body, as well as the core and arms, provided you don’t hold onto the handrails.
+Walking and running work all the lower body muscles, the core muscles, and arm muscle groups, provided you don’t hold onto the handrails.
 Increasing the incline targets the calves, glutes, and hamstrings more.

 The number of calories you burn in any workout depends not only on the type of exercise you’re doing—StairMasterl vs treadmill (or otherwise)—but also on your body weight and composition and the duration and intensity of your workout.